Jerry-ya-ya/JackAndBeanstalks/worklog.md

 - Complete the change password feature in setting page.

 - Complete the crawler for Hacker News and schedule it to run every 15 minutes.

+## 2025/06/16 ##

+- Complete the email verification when registering an account.